mozilla/telemetry-next-node/README.md

 });
 ```

 Note that until `Telemetry.init(callback)` executes, this module will not have other methods than `Telemetry.init`.
 In the browser, these methods will be available, but they will throw an exception if `Telemetry.init` has not completed yet.
-This is a minor difference, but it may show up if testing for the existance of specific methods in the library.
+This is a minor difference, but it may show up if testing for the existence of specific methods in the library.

 ### Reloading